Second World War, overview of the course of the ‘Axis high tide’ from 1941 to 1942 (Part II).

-Thus his interest for Rommel in North Africa diminished as this one was pushed far forward to the position near Alamein, which could only be supplied with the greatest effort.
-Therefore the new British commander-in-chief in Egypt, Montgomery, was finally able to break through the German-Italian defensive positions at the Second Battle of Alamein on 23 October and force the Afrika Korps to finally retreat.
+Thus, his interest in Rommel in North Africa diminished as this one was pushed far forward to the position near Alamein, which could only be supplied with the greatest effort.
+Therefore, the new British commander-in-chief in Egypt, Montgomery, was finally able to break through the German-Italian defensive positions at the Second Battle of Alamein on 23 October and force the Afrika Korps to finally retreat.

 Together with the likewise enormous losses of over 250,000 men in Stalingrad itself, the Romanian, Hungarian and Italian armies also suffered catastrophic losses, which made the symbolic turn of the war of winter 1941-42 the now visible one.
 This was followed by the slow and unstoppable German retreat to the West in the direction of the starting lines of summer 1941.

 At least 6 million were victims of this extermination machinery.
-From 1939 to 1941 there were also about 100,000 mentally ill people from Germany who were killed as part of the ‘Euthanasia Programme’.
+From 1939 to 1941 there were also about 100,000 mentally ill people from Germany who were killed as part of the ‘Euthanasia Program’.

 Here to Part II: Second World War, overview of the course from 1943 to 1945 with the defeat of the Axis powers by the Allies.